ansost/ansost/README.md

 - 👋 Hi, I’m Anna
-- 👀 I’m interested in Linguistics, language processing
+- 👀 I’m interested in Linguistics, natural language processing, language modeling
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ?
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me: a.stein220@gmail.com
+- 📫 How to reach me: anna.stein@hhu.de

 <!---
 ansost/ansost is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.